Land pollution and our Contaminated Land Strategy

 - enforce clean-up (remediation) where necessary.

-The district councils became the primary regulator for the identification and remediation of contaminated land in April 2000, with the introduction of Part IIA of the Environmental Protection Act 1990 (amended by Section 57 of the Environment Act 1995).
+District councils became the primary regulator for the identification and remediation of contaminated land in 2000.
+The change was introduced by Part IIA of the Environmental Protection Act 1990 (amended by Section 57 of the Environment Act 1995).